-- To maintain the predominant low to medium front fence heights. - To ensure fences in front of heritage properties are appropriate to the era and design of the house. - To maintain views of front gardens. - Ensure front fences are no more than 1.5m or the average fence height of the four properties on either side (whichever is less). - Ensure the retention of original front fences where heritage overlays apply. - Front fences along declared main roads (RD1Z) may be up to 2m in height where this is consistent with the prevailing fence height on the neighbouring properties. - High solid front fences. - Fence designs that are inappropriate to the era and design of the dwelling.

-Avoid high front fences

-CAR PARKING STRUCTURES

-- To minimise the loss of front gardens and the dominance of car parking structures. - To ensure basement garages do not increase the visual bulk of buildings. - Ensure car parking structures, including entrances to basements, are setback at least 1m behind the dwelling facade and are designed to minimise their prominence. - Ensure basements project no more than 0.5m above natural ground level, unless the finished floor level of abutting properties is greater than 0.5m. - Where possible, locate the entry to basement garages to the side or rear of dwellings so they are not visible from the street. - Driveways and car parking structures that dominate front setbacks or obscure views of the dwelling. - Basement ramps that commence at the street frontage. - Basement garages that result in buildings with a 2.5 to 3 storey appearance from the street.
+CHARACTER ELEMENT OBJECTIVE DESIGN RESPONSE AVOID ILLUSTRATION BUILDING MATERIALS AND DESIGN DETAILS To ensure building materials and facade articulation integrates with the streetscape.
+To minimise period reproduction design.
+Break buildings into separate elements and use eaves, overhangs and other design details to articulate the facade.
+Ensure use of contemporary design in preference to period reproduction styles.
+Bland design such as sheer or plain rendered facades.
+Period reproduction design.
+Avoid bland design FRONT BOUNDARY TREATMENT To maintain the predominant low front fence heights.
+Ensure low front fences (up to 1.2m) that are appropriate to the era and design of the dwelling.
+Front fences along declared main roads (RD1Z) may be up to 2m in height where this is consistent with the prevailing fence height on the neighbouring properties.
+High solid front fences.
+Avoid high front fences CAR PARKING STRUCTURES To minimise the loss of front gardens and the dominance of car parking structures.
+To ensure basement garages do not increase the visual bulk of buildings.
+Ensure car parking structures, including entrances to basements, are setback at least 1m behind the dwelling facade and are designed to minimise their prominence.
+Ensure basements project no more than 0.5m above natural ground level, unless the finished floor level of abutting properties is greater than 0.5m.
+Where possible, locate the entry to basement garages to the side or rear of dwellings so they are not visible from the street.
+Driveways and car parking structures that dominate the front setback or obscure views of the dwelling.
+Basement ramps that commence at the street frontage.
+Basement garages that result in buildings with a 2.5 to 3 storey appearance from the street.
 Location of car parking structures